saswatamcode/saswatamcode-web/content/blog/intro-to-mdox/index.md

 To motivate lazy engineers like ourselves or others (especially in open source, where many are not paid to do so!) to focus on documentation, we have to make our process of adding or changing them as frictionless and automatic as possible.
 Eliminate even minor pain points to a minimum.
 Reduce the burden. **This is why we created a CLI tool called `mdox`.**

-> This blog post was co-written by Saswata (GSOC mentee) and his mentor Bartek during Summer 2021 CNCF mentorship on the Thanos project.
+> This blog post was co-written by Saswata (GSoC mentee) and his mentor Bartek during Summer 2021 CNCF mentorship on the Thanos project.

 ## Documentation as a Code